DC801/BM-Badge/SD_Card/MAGE/docs_sources/docs/mge_vm.md

 # MGE VM

 ::: warning
-This VM image was prepared for the Black Mage Game 2020 (chapter 1) version of the engine, back before there was a web build to use, so this information will have very limited utility now.
+This VM image was prepared for the Chapter 1 version of the Mage Game Engine (MGE), back before there was a web build to use.

 Seriously, just use the [web build](web_build) now!
 It's so much easier!
 :::